REACh is a VERY complex European regulation (yes, another one!) and we will try to explain this complex Chemical European regulation easily.

 - Every company must indeed know the tonnage of each substance they are responsible for in Europe and if it concerns more than 1 ton/year of a substance, the REACh registration is completely mandatory.

-- In the REACh regulation, the by default responsible company is the first “EU company of the supply chain” like for cosmetics.
+- In this regulation, the by default responsible company is the first “EU company of the supply chain” like for cosmetics.

 - Non-EU companies can of course also nominate an EU Only Representative (OR) (equivalent to responsible person for cosmetics) which means that their downstream users are free of responsibility and are relieved of REACh registration obligations.